emqx/erlang-rocksdb/doc/rocksdb.md

 Return the approximate number of keys in the default column family.
 Implemented by calling GetIntProperty with "rocksdb.estimate-num-keys"

+this function is deprecated and will be removed in next major release.

 <a name="count-2"></a>

 ### count/2 ###